f5devcentral/f5-agility-labs-waf/docs/waf241/module2-positive-sec/lab1/lab1.rst

 Since we will be training the WAF for positive security, let's create an allow list.
 This will help to create high-fidelity learning suggestions as events occur.

 #.
 Navigate to **Security > Application Security > Security Policies > Security Policies List, then click on the "juiceshop_blocking" policy and navigate to the IP Address Exceptions menu.** and click **Create**.
 Configure the allow list for a 10/8 to allow our internal "trusted" network as shown below and check the box for **Policy Builder trusted IP**.
 #.
-Note in the upper left that this allow list is only associated with the juiceshop_blocking policy.
+Note in the upper left that this allow list is only associated with the **juiceshop_blocking policy**.
 Allow lists are unique per policy but could be defined at part of a parent policy and delegated down to child policies.
 #.
 Click **Create** and configure your Exception properties according to the screenshot below, then click **Add**.
 Be sure to enable the **Trust this IP** under **Policy Builder Traffic**.

 .. image:: images/ipe2.png